Edinburgh to the Isle of Skye: how to get there + Travel tips

 There’s really never a bad time to visit the Isle of Skye, but the time of year to visit will depend on what kind of experience you want to have.

-If you want the best weather and all the attractions to be open, then you should visit in the summer.
+If you want the best weather and all the attractions to be open, visit in the summer.

 This is the most popular time to visit the Isle of Skye, which also means you’ll have to deal with crowds and traffic.